 According to the Virginia Department of Mines, Minerals, and Energy (DMME), the SMHS Black Lung Clinics serve an area in Virginia that had 3,082 active coal miners in 2015 and 1,169 active coalminers in 2016.
-In 2015-2016, 597 active coal miners received primary medical care, dental care, and/or behavioral health services at SMHS clinics.
+In 2015-2016, over 500 active coal miners received primary medical care, dental care, and/or behavioral health services at SMHS clinics.
 This represents approximately 20% of all miners in the state in 2015 or 50% of the miners in 2016.

-The SMHS Black Lung Clinics provided services for thousands of coal miners between July 1, 2016, and June 30, 2017:
+The SMHS Black Lung Clinics provided services for thousands of coal miners between July 1, 2017, and June 30, 2018:

-- Number of Coal Miners Served: 2,474
+- Over 2,500 Coal Miners

-- Department of Labor Exams: 389
+- Over 1,200 exams for the Department of Labor

 In addition to providing services to miners, we also try to inform the public about Black Lung Disease.
-From July 1, 2015 – June 30, 2017, Black Lung Program Staff did outreach and made presentations to approximately 16,000 people.
+From July 1, 2015 – June 30, 2018, Black Lung Program Staff did outreach and made presentations to approximately 18,000 people.